top of page

 One of the newest music stores in Asheville, Citizen Vinyl has taken up residence in downtown’s historic Citizen Times building.
 They offer what I’d call an all-inclusive-music-store-experience.
 Free factory tours of their working record press run at 9:30am on Wednesdays and Sundays and 3pm on Fridays.
 Artists of every caliber collaborate with Citizen Vinyl to put out short-run records on these very same devices.

-Speaking of which, you can buy used and new records —as well as the works of WNC visual artists—at the Coda Analogue Shop which shares a space with Citizen Vinyl.
-Their third roommate is Session Café & Bar, selling chic hot drinks, fancy sandwiches, and a cultured selection of cocktails.
+Speaking of which, you can buy used and new records as well as the works of WNC visual artists—at the Coda Analogue Shop which shares a space with Citizen Vinyl.
+Their third roommate is the Session Café & Bar, selling chic hot drinks, fancy sandwiches, and a cultured selection of cocktails.

 Businesses Mentioned